-- The engine is controlled using a Kobelt single lever shifter.
-This control has no moving steel parts that can affect compass accuracy unlike most other controls. - Steering system is an Edson Pull-Pull type with 3 turns lock to lock with a friction brake.
+• The engine is controlled using a Kobelt single lever shifter.
+This control has no moving steel parts that can affect compass accuracy, unlike most other controls.

+• Steering system is an Edson Pull-Pull type with 3 turns lock to lock with a friction brake.
 This system utilizes conduits with in-line grease cups (not unlike a shifter cable) to lead and protect the wire from the steering axle to the quadrant.
-Special pulleys are used to re-direct the cable over tighter bends, further reducing the friction and to allow inspection of the steering cable.
+Special pulleys are used to re-direct the cable over tighter bends, further reducing the friction, and to allow inspection of the steering cable.
 Cable tension becomes a non-issue with this type of steering system because the cables are completely captive.

-- 14" Edson quadrant with autopilot linear drive mount.
-This allows the autopilot to steer the boat should the steering system fail. - 32" Wood rim Stazo traditional type steering wheel is provided with Sunbrella cover. . - The emergency tiller is a 3 part assembly easily accessible and stored under an adjacent cockpit locker lid.
+• 16" Edson quadrant with autopilot linear drive mount.
+This allows the autopilot to steer the boat should the steering system fail.

+- 36" Wood rim Stazo traditional type steering wheel is provided with Sunbrella cover. - Rudder angle is provided on the ST7000+ auto pilot display.

+• The emergency tiller is a 3 part assembly easily accessible and stored under an adjacent cockpit locker lid.

-- 4.4.1 Delete wood wheel and replace with SS destroyer style - 4.4.2 Delete Koblet shifter and replace with Morse single lever control
+- 4.4.1 Delete wood wheel and replace with SS destroyer style - 4.4.2 Delete Kobelt shifter and replace with Morse single lever control